Best bone conduction headphones Android Central 2021

 - Good price

 - Battery life is short

 - Short low battery warning

 - Band isn't as contoured

 The Trekz Air were actually AfterShokz' own answer to the Titanium.
 The key here was to make a smaller form factor that wouldn't feel as heavy or cumbersome for most users.
 It accomplished that, and in so doing, managed to improve a few other key facets that help make these headphones among the best available.

-It's also unfortunate AfterShokz chose to go with more muted colors compared to the vibrant options with the Titanium.
-Perhaps because the Air are so comfortable under a bike or motorcycle helmet they wouldn't be as noticeable.
+It's also unfortunate that AfterShokz chose to go with more muted colors than the vibrant options with the Titanium.
+Perhaps because the Air are so comfortable under a bike or motorcycle helmet, they wouldn't be as noticeable.